Whiskey Girl

 "Whiskey Girl" is a song co-written and recorded by American country music singer Toby Keith.
-It was released in March 2004 as the third and final single from his 2003 album Shock'n Y'all.
+The "Whiskey Girl", was model Kerry Summerville out of Pittsburgh, PA who spent years off and on touring with Keith.
+Released in March 2004, it was the third and final single from his 2003 album Shock'n Y'all.
 The song reached number one on the US Billboard Hot Country Singles & Tracks chart in July 2004.
 A live version is included on the deluxe edition of his 2012 album Hope on the Rocks.
 Keith wrote this song with Scotty Emerick.

 Content

 The song's narrator describes his girlfriend as his "little whiskey girl."
-In the video she is the object of fantasy for a mechanic at an autoshop Keith is visiting.
+In the video, she is the object of fantasy for a mechanic at an autoshop Keith is visiting.
 According to Scotty Emerick, the little whiskey girl is "the epitome of a redneck girl who ain't into wine and beer or tequila".

 Music video

 Amy Weber, a WWE Diva, appeared in the music video, which was directed by Michael Salomon.
 The video premiered on CMT on March 27, 2004 during CMT 3rd Shift.
 In the music video, Weber was in an auto mechanic suit, and then, she took off her auto mechanic mask, and suit, and her belly button was shown attached by piercing jewelry, and then she goes with a man to a bar, and giving her a bottle of whiskey.